-In Turkey, industrial pollution is closely associated with rapid economic growth and with the high share of energy-intensive products in the Turkish export portfolio.
+In Turkey rapid economic growth is closely associated with industrial pollution, and with the high share of energy-intensive products in the Turkish export portfolio.

-IPPC/IED addresses all elements of the environmental performance of industrial companies.
+IPPC / IED addresses all elements of the environmental performance of industrial companies.
 The challenges of industrial emissions into air and water should be highlighted here:

-• Industrial air pollution continues to be a serious problem for various areas of Turkey and a challenge for public policy.
+Industrial air pollution continues to be a serious problem for various areas of Turkey and a challenge for public policy.
 Among industrial sectors, most harm is caused by the emissions of SO2, followed by NOx.
-The electricity generating sector and in particular, fuel combustion is critically important because it is responsible for emitting almost two-thirds of SO2 and about one third of NOx.
+The electricity generating sector and in particular, fuel combustion is critically important because it is responsible for emitting almost twothirds of SO2 and about one third of NOx.
 Other sectors, such as industrial production, residential heating and road transport emit the bulk of NMVOC, while NH3 emissions arises mainly from the agricultural sector.
 Over the decade 2000-2010, the increase of GHG emission of the energy sector is spectacular.
-In 2011 the energy sector took the greatest share in GHG emissions (71%), while industrial operations was in second place with 13%.

-Industrial water pollution.
-Food, beverage and textile industries are responsible for more than two-thirds of industrial waste water.
+In 2011 the energy sector took the greatest share in GHG emissions (71%), while industrial operations was in the second place with (13%). • Industrial water pollution.
+Food, beverage and textile industries are responsible for more than two-thirds of industrial water pollution.
 Water consumption is by far highest in the sector of metal manufacturing, followed by the food and beverage industry, the textile industry and the chemical industry.
-In Turkey the most recently published statistics for industrial wastewater discharges dates from a survey done in 2004.
-According to this publication, the overwhelming majority, more than three-quarters, of untreated industrial wastewater in Turkey was generated by coastal industries and was discharged directly into the sea.
-On the other hand, about half of treated industrial wastewater was discharged to rivers.
-Overall, in 2004, only about one-third of industrial wastewater was treated.
-During the last decade a great deal of regulatory effort was made to improve the situation.
-Although there is no statistical evidence to show how industry has complied with these regulations, the information and comments provided by the Ministry regarding the increase in number of approved wastewater treatment plants together with the decrease in complaints delivered from various Provinces in Turkey show that pollution sourced from industrial wastewater producers has been brought under control to a large extent.
+The overwhelming majority, more than three-quarters, of untreated industrial wastewater in Turkey is generated by coastal industries and is discharged directly into the sea.
+On the other hand, about half of treated industrial wastewater is treated.